Non-normal affine monoids: Preliminaries and notation

-A \emph{unit} is an element in $u \in Q$, such that $-u \in Q$.
-The set of units forms a face $F_0$ that is contained in every other face of $Q$.
-We call $Q$ \emph{positive} if $0$ is the only unit in $Q$.
+$Q$ has a unique minimal face $F_0$ that contains exactly the invertible elements.
+We call $Q$ \emph{positive} if the only invertible element is $0$.
 For every element $q \in Q$, there exists a unique minimal face $F$ containing $q$.
 We say that $q$ is an \emph{interior point} of $F$ and write $\intt F$ for the set of interior points of $F$.
 Note that by definition $0 \in \intt F_0$.
-The dimension of a face $F$ is the rank of the free abelian group $\gp{F}$ generated by $F$.
+The dimension of a face $F$ is the rank of $\gp{F}$.
 Since we are working with not-necessarily positive affine monoids, it is more convenient to consider a normalized version of the dimension.
 So we define the \emph{*dimension} as $\sdim Q \defa \dim Q - \dim F_0$, and $\sdim F \defa \dim F - \dim F_0$ for every face $F$ of $Q$.
 For a field $\kk$, we write $\kQ$ for the monoid algebra of $Q$.
 Further, for an element $q \in Q$, we write $\xx^q \in \kQ$ for the corresponding monomial.
 For a face $F$ we define $\pF \subseteq \kQ$ to be the vector space generated by those monomials $\xx^q$ such that $q \in Q\setminus F$.
-Then $\pF$ is a monomial prime ideal of $\kQ$ and all monomial prime ideals are of this type.
-Moreover, $\kQ/\pF \cong \kQ[F]$. $\kQ$ carries a natural $\gp{Q}$-grading.
-With respect to this grading, the homogeneous ideals $\kQ$ are exactly the monomial ideals.
-Thus the ideal $\pp_{F_0}$ associated to the minimal face is the unique maximal graded ideal of $\kQ$.
+Then $\pF$ is a monomial prime ideal of $\kQ$ and $\kQ/\pF \cong \kQ[F]$.
+Thus the ideal $\pp_{F_0}$ associated to the minimal face is the unique maximal graded ideal of $\kQ$ with respect to the natural $\gp{Q}$-grading.
 We will sometimes write $\mm$ for this ideal.
 Its height equals the maximal length of a descending chain of faces of $Q$, so $(\kQ, \mm)$ is a *local ring of *dimension $\sdim Q$.
 More general, the height of $\pF$ equals $\sdim F$ for every face $F$.
 The \emph{*depth} of $\kQ$ is the maximal length of a regular sequence in $\mm$.
 Equivalently, it is the depth of the (inhomogeneous) localization $\kQ_{\mm}$.
 For a face $F$ of $Q$, we denote by